Business Asset Protection in Divorce

-At Oles Law Group, we are committed to guiding our clients through their divorces and protecting their best interests in the process.
+At the Law Offices of David E Oles, LLC, we are committed to guiding our clients through their divorces and protecting their best interests in the process.
 Backed by over 20 years of business law experience, our attorney has a comprehensive understanding of this complex area of law.
 This experience makes him especially qualified to handle business asset protection matters pertaining to divorce.
 You can trust us to provide you with the effective representation you deserve.

 Protecting Your Interests in the State of Georgia

 If you are contemplating divorce and have not signed a pre- or post-nuptial agreement, we can help you take steps now to protect your business.
 As opposed to "community property" states such as Arizona and California, in the state of Georgia, marital property must be divided equitably - but not necessarily equally - in a divorce.
 The final decision regarding your property division will be up to the discretion of your individual judge or jury.
 This fact underscores the importance of hiring a competent Alpharetta divorce lawyer who will protect your interests eloquently and aggressively.